MrSoulPenguin/DrainCheck/README.md

 Then run the script with the path to the directory containing the jars as an arguement.
 Like the following.

 ``run_scan.bat C:\Users\bob\Desktop\jars``

+After the script is done.
+There will be a ``results.txt`` file in the directory that contains the jars.
+This file will have a list of the classes in the jars that make use of the ``ObjectInputStream`` or ``ObjectOutputStream`` objects.